dvreeze/yaidom/docs/motivation.rst

 ===========================

 Yaidom does not try to achieve "correctness" at all costs.
 What is correctness anyway, if some parts of XML technology do not go well with other ones?
 Case in point: DTDs and namespaces.
+Other case in point: different XML specs with different angles on what is XML.
+The XML spec takes more of an "XML-as-text-obeying-XML-rules" approach, whereas the InfoSet spec takes more of an "XML-as-node-tree" approach (like DOM).

 Hence yaidom makes some pragmatics choices, such as: